arazdolski/bolt-sre-test/README.md

 When CloudFront distribution has access to S3, content can be delivered to a client.
 If the content is already in the edge location, then CloudFront immediately delivers it, otherwise retrieves it from S3.

 Route 53 zone and records are being created to validate the certificate and then ACM returns valid certificate until next year issued by Amazon.
+A record is needed to redirect requests from an alternate domain to CloudFront.

 ![Architecture diagram](/images/bolt-sre-task-diagram.drawio.svg)